hiperwalk/hiperwalk/docs/install/index.rst

 ----------

 Create a folder where you want to save your notebooks.
-This folder will store all the examples you create.
+This folder will store all the examples you create in the browser.

 Open a terminal and navigate to the folder you just created.